Github4Aakanksha/github4aakanksha.github.io/index.md

 ### Sentiment Analysis- Forex Trading Strategy

+<em><strong>Business Problem:</strong> How can we leverage economic news sentiment to create a Forex trading strategy that consistently outperforms the market standards?</em>

 <div style="text-align: justify;">
-This project involves developing a Forex trading strategy to predict GBP/USD exchange rate movements using NLP and machine learning.
-By conducting sentiment analysis on economic news extracted via the NY Times API from 2003 to 2024, we created two strategies: Strategy A generates trading signals through NLP-based sentiment analysis, while Strategy B employs predictive analytics for market trend forecasting.
-Both strategies were rigorously optimized through backtesting and hyperparameter tuning, achieving a 1.4% annualized return and outperforming the HFRI Currency Index.
+In this project, I used the NY Times API to extract economic news articles and headlines, focusing on content mentioning the British Pound, and then analyzed the text to uncover sentiment trends and patterns that could influence Forex trading decisions.
+I developed a Forex trading strategy to predict GBP/USD exchange rate movements using NLP and machine learning.
+I conducted sentiment analysis on economic news extracted via the NY Times API from 2003 to 2024 and created two strategies: Strategy A, which generates trading signals through NLP-based sentiment analysis, and Strategy B, which employs predictive analytics for market trend forecasting.
+I rigorously optimized both strategies through backtesting and hyperparameter tuning, achieving a 1.4% annualized return and outperforming the HFRI Currency Index.
 </div>

 ![Regex](https://img.shields.io/badge/Regex-lightgrey?style=flat-square)